Doigyfu/Glass/README.md

 This repo is a rewritten fork of https://github.com/Armored-Dragon/pymineserver

-Puremine also have basic plugin support: you need to create a directory in plugins folder, and then, create two files:
+Puremine also have basic plugin support: you need to create a directory in plugins folder, and then, create how many files do you want:

 anynameofscript.py

-anynameofscript.info  -< but you will need to put script name in .info file
+anotherscript.py

 You can check the example plugin to see what you need to put in this files :)

-Plugin system made with YAPSY - http://yapsy.sourceforge.net/index.html
+Plugin system originally taken from https://github.com/zeuxisoo/python-pluginplot and heavily modified